Remote

 What is permitted development showing size, height and position limits for UK home extensions

-While planning permission looks at whether development is acceptable in principle, Permitted Development focuses on pre-approved criteria such as size, height, position, and use.
-If your project stays within these limits, it can usually proceed without a full planning application.
+While planning permission evaluates whether the development is acceptable in principle, permitted development focuses on pre-approved criteria such as size, height, position, and use.
+If your project remains within these guidelines, it can typically move forward without requiring a full planning application.

-Not all homes qualify.
-Flats, maisonettes, listed buildings, and homes in conservation areas may have restricted or removed PD rights.
+However, not all homes are eligible.
+Flats, maisonettes, listed buildings, and properties in conservation areas may face restricted or entirely removed permitted development rights.

 Why Permitted Development Drawings Are Needed